pitosalas/cleancont/output/2023-02-03-the-difference-between-load-autoload-require-and-require_relative-in-ruby.md

 ---
 title: "The Difference Between load, autoload, require, and require_relative in Ruby 📖"
-subtitle: "[ The Difference Between load, autoload, require, and require_relative in Ruby 📖]( https://www.aksha..."
+subtitle: "The Difference Between load, autoload, require, and require_relative in Ruby 📖"
 category: "1"
 tags: ["1033", "2421", "2422", "1772"]
 date: "2023-02-03"